rbp/configtamer/README.md

-configtamer - configuration file parsing under control
+configtamer - config file parsing under control
 ======================================================

 #### Little brown configgy things, with short stuffy assignments and great long sections.
 I don't know what all the fuss is about, I could tame one of those.

-configtamer is a configuration file format, and accompanying Python parser.
+configtamer is a config file format, and accompanying Python parser.

 configtamer is a powerful, flexible configuration file format.
 It's meant to be straightforward to write and clear to read, allowing complex